 Behaviour for Learning

-Our positive behaviour policy is based on our four key values:
+Our relationships and behaviour ethos is based on our four core rules and our four values:

 We are Happy, Challenged, Successful and Proud…